seb-hall/UniversalUI-Old/README.md

 - M-V-C architecture
 - highly flexible layout engine

-**Example:** the following code launches a window with the title "hello github!", and a red background:
+**Example:** the following C++ code launches a window with the title "hello github!", and a red background:

 ~~~
   #include "uUI.h"